Sweeter than honey: Black Mountain’s Sourwood Festival

 Road Closures

-To create a pedestrian-friendly experience during the Sourwood Festival, several streets will be closed to vehicular traffic, including Cherry St., Sutton Ave., Black Mountain Ave., and a small portion of Vance Ave.
+To create a pedestrian-friendly experience during the Sourwood Festival, several streets will be closed to vehicular traffic:

 Parking and Shuttle